We Make BETTER Drivers

 For those who have turned 18, you can complete the above process to have the “jr” removed from your license and receive an updated “senior” one in the mail.

-Yes, we are licensed by the Pennsylvania Department of Education (PA DOE) and are an online curriculum provider for Roger’s School of Driving.
+Yes, we are licensed by the Pennsylvania Department of Education (DOE) and are an online curriculum provider for Roger’s School of Driving.
 You do not have to go to Roger’s School of Driving to do our online driver education course.
-Once you complete the drivers ed course, we will email you the certified certificate to get a senior license.
+Once you complete the driver's ed course, we will email you the certified certificate to get a senior license.
 Can you imagine a cool driving school and Drivers Ed without the hassle?

 Yes, you can.
 You must be 16 to get your permit, but you can be under 16 to start the online driver education course.

-Per PA state requirements, the online PA Drivers Education course is 30 hours, just like all classroom courses.
+Per Pennsylvania state requirements, the online Drivers Education course is 30 hours, just like all classroom courses.
 You can log in and out of this online drivers ed course as often as you like.

 No. You can use multiple devices, and switch between devices as often as you like for this Pennsylvania course.